enriquepablo/modus_ponens/README.md

   both new facts and new rules to the system is independent of the amount of them already there.
   In this sense it must be noted that it uses a novel algorithm with little resemblance to [RETE][6].

-These properties should make it very appropriate for large and expresive expert systems.
+These properties should make it very appropriate for knowledge representation and reasoning.

 However, it must also be said that